Melasma Treatment Specialist in Fairfax, VA

 These treatments cannot guarantee that melasma will not come back, as you may spend more time in the sun or getting sun exposure from natural or artificial sources, melasma can come back in different areas.
 You may also have to return for a follow-up appointment or stick to certain skin care treatments to help reduce the risk of melasma returning.
 Our specialists will go over all of this during your consultation appointment and offer you a better understanding of how this treatment will help you.

 Victoria Plastic Surgery Center is open by appointment only from Monday, Wednesday and Thursday from 9:00 AM to 5:00 PM as well as Tuesday and Friday from 10:00 AM to 6:00 PM.
 We are located and easy to find at 8503 Arlington Blvd #130, Fairfax VA, 22031.
-We serve clients from Fairfax VA, Alexandria VA, Washington VA, Reston VA, Annandale VA, and Manassas VA.
+We serve clients from Fairfax VA, Arlington VA, Vienna VA, Annandale VA, Burke VA, and surrounding areas.